 Derivative instruments that are designated and qualify as fair value hedges are predominantly used to manage interest rate risk.
 The fair values of these derivative instruments are recorded as an asset or liability, as appropriate, with the offset recorded in current earnings.
 The offset to the change in fair values of the related hedged items also is recorded in current earnings.
 Any realized gain or loss on the derivatives that hedge interest rate risk is amortized to interest expense over the life of the related debt.
-At December 31, 2012, the aggregate notional values of outstanding interest rate contracts designated as fair value hedges were \$300.
-Fair value hedges resulted in no significant ineffectiveness in each of the three years ended December 31, 2012, gains or losses recognized in Other (income) and expense for foreign exchange contracts, and Interest expense for interest rates swaps were not significant.
-For each of the three years ended December 31, 2012, no gain or loss was recognized in earnings as a result of a hedged firm commitment no longer qualifying as a fair value hedge.
+At December 31, 2013, the aggregate notional values of outstanding interest rate contracts designated as fair value hedges were \$250.
+Fair value hedges resulted in no significant ineffectiveness in each of the three years ended December 31, 2013, gains or losses recognized in interest expense for interest rates swaps were not significant.
+For each of the three years ended December 31, 2013, no gain or loss was recognized in earnings as a result of a hedged firm commitment no longer qualifying as a fair value hedge.

 For derivative instruments that are designated and qualify as cash flow hedges, the effective portion of the gain or loss on the derivative instrument is initially recorded in AOCI, net of related income taxes, and recognized in earnings in the same period that the hedged exposure affects earnings.
-As of December 31, 2012, outstanding commodity forward contracts were in place to hedge a limited portion of our estimated requirements of the related underlying commodities in 2013 and future periods.
-As of December 31, 2012, outstanding foreign exchange derivative contracts of \$900 notional value were designated as cash flow hedges.
-At December 31, 2012, the aggregate notional values of outstanding interest rate contracts designated as cash flow hedges were \$280.
-Cash flow hedges resulted in no significant ineffectiveness in each of the three years ended December 31, 2012.
-For each of the three years ended December 31, 2012, no gains or losses were reclassified into earnings as a result of the discontinuance of cash flow hedges due to the original forecasted transaction no longer being probable of occurring.
-At December 31, 2012, \$3 of after-tax gains are expected to be reclassified from AOCI primarily to cost of products sold during the next twelve months, consistent with the timing of the recognition of underlying hedged transactions.
-The maximum maturity of cash flow hedges in place at December 31, 2012 is December 2014.
+As of December 31, 2013, outstanding commodity forward contracts were in place to hedge a limited portion of our estimated requirements of the related underlying commodities in 2014 and future periods.
+As of December 31, 2013, the aggregate notional values of outstanding foreign exchange and interest rate derivative contracts designated as cash flow hedges were \$1 billion and \$200, respectively.
+Cash flow hedges resulted in no significant ineffectiveness in each of the three years ended December 31, 2013.
+For each of the three years ended December 31, 2013, no gains or losses were reclassified into earnings as a result of the discontinuance of cash flow hedges due to the original forecasted transaction no longer being probable of occurring.
+At December 31, 2013, amounts to be reclassified from AOCI during the next twelve months are not expected to be material.
+The maximum maturity of cash flow hedges in place at December 31, 2013 is January 2016.

-Undesignated foreign exchange hedging instrument gains or losses are immediately recognized in Other (income) and expense, net.
-Gains of \$67, \$3 and \$57 were recorded in the years ending December 31, 2012, 2011 and 2010, respectively.
-The effect on earnings from the use of these non-designated derivatives is substantially neutralized by the recorded transactional gains and losses recorded on the underlying assets and liabilities.
-At December 31, 2012, the notional amount of these undesignated derivative instruments was \$3 billion.
+Gains or losses on undesignated foreign exchange hedging instruments are immediately recognized in other (income) and expense, net.
+Losses of \$75 and gains of \$67 and \$3 were recorded in the years ending December 31, 2013, 2012 and 2011, respectively.
+The effect on earnings from the use of these non-designated derivatives is substantially neutralized by the transactional gains and losses recorded on the underlying assets and liabilities.
+At December 31, 2013, the notional amount of these undesignated derivative instruments was \$2.4 billion.